-Despite a sluggish economy since 1984, the 560 members of Valley Country Club have invested millions of dollars in the personnel, equipment, and course improve-22 Golf & SportsTURF ments necessary to stay competitive.
+Despite a sluggish economy since 1984, the 560 members of Valley Country Club have invested millions of dollars in the personnel, equipment, and course improvements necessary to stay competitive.
 While other courses in the Denver area are perilously close to financial disaster, Valley is healthy and gaining in quality.
 However, it hasn't been easy.